 A candidate for the Distinguished Service Award must be nominated via a written petition, which enumerates the candidate's major contributions.
 The petition must be signed by at least four delegates, each representing a different member organization of FACSS.
-The signed petition must be submitted to the executive committee at least 30 days before the Governing Board meeting held at Pittcon in order to be considered and presented at SciX.
+The signed petition must be submitted to the executive committee by January 30, in order to be considered and presented at SciX.
 A Distinguished Service Award will be awarded to the candidate if the Governing Board approved the petition by a majority vote.

 Ian R. Lewis, Kaiser Optical Systems

 Ian R. Lewis was born in the UK in December of 1968 and is the Director of Marketing & Product Management at Kaiser Optical Systems, Inc.

 Ian was funded to attend his first FACSS conference in 1993 in Detroit as a post-doc in Peter Griffiths’s lab.
 He started volunteering for FACSS in 1995 and organized his first session as part of the Raman symposium at Kansas City in 1996.
 Since then he has served in a few different capacities including: